 “The man wants another steak!”

 Note – This hike fits a series of semi long-distance walks in the territories of Europe’s autochthonous minorities, or coast trails, in an effort to experience, understand their landscape and culture.
-Exactly where the Frisia Coast Trail is all about too.
+Exactly where the Frisia Coast Trail is all about, too.

-Other blog posts about the GR20 hike are Presence of mind to ask the right question and Support for the Corsican Cause in jeopardy.
+Other travel blog posts about the GR20 hike are Presence of mind to ask the right question and Support for the Corsican Cause in jeopardy.

 Suggested music